Dylan Thomas Stafford, 19, of Muncie, passed away on Saturday, March 27, 2021, near Shelbyville, TN.

-A Life Celebration will be held on Saturday, June 26th, 2021 at the Muncie Fieldhouse, 525 N. Walnut St., Muncie, IN 47305.
-Friends and family may gather to share and remember from 3pm to 6pm at the Muncie Fieldhouse.
+A Life Celebration will be held at 3:00 pm Saturday, June 26th, 2021, at the Muncie Fieldhouse, 525 N. Walnut St., Muncie, IN 47305.
+Pastor Robert Scaife will officiate.
+Eulogies will be given by Dennis Trammell, LaSalle Thompson, and Chandler Thompson.

 In lieu of flowers, we have started the Dylan T. Stafford Memorial Fund for friends and family to show their support and to help Dylan's "We Before Me" legacy to live on in our community.
 Please send contributions to The Dylan T. Stafford Memorial Fund at The Community Foundation of Muncie-Delaware County, PO Box 807, Muncie, IN 47308.
 Online donations may be made here:

 Share a memory of Dylan and leave your condolences at www.gantfuneralhomes.com

 The Gant and Miller families are honored to celebrate the life of Dylan with his family and community.